scritcash/scrit-whitepaper/scrit-whitepaper.md

 -   For normal operations (that is, transactions) the mints do not have to talk to each other at all, everything is done **automatically** by the clients talking to all mints separately (but in parallel).
--   Governance change are decided on **manually** by the mint operatore via signing changes to their governance Codechain, but are then **automatically** distributed to the corresponding Scrit clients and mints via secure dependency updates, as they are happening during
+-   Governance change are decided on **manually** by the mint operator via signing changes to their governance Codechain, but are then **automatically** distributed to the corresponding Scrit clients and mints via secure dependency updates, as they are happening during